leonidas-o/abac-authorization/README.md

-### ABAC-Authorization-toolkit
+### abac-authorization-toolkit
-The "Demo Project" project has been deprecated in favour of the new abac-authorization toolkit, which is a fully automatic approach to incorporate the abac authorization package into a vapor project.
+The "Demo Project" project has been deprecated in favour of the new abac-authorization-toolkit, which is a fully automatic approach to incorporate abac authorization package into a vapor project.

 https://github.com/leonidas-o/abac-authorization-toolkit